baileydunning/blm-spider/README.md

 docker-compose up --build
 ```

-+ The API will be available at http://localhost:8080.
+The API will be available at http://localhost:8080.
-+ The -v $(pwd)/data:/app/data flag mounts your local data directory into the container, so the API can read and write blm-campsites.json.